-In this section, we shall discuss about the existence of vvaf associated to a given representation.
-To begin with, let us first discuss about existence, regardless of the representation. \begin{lem} Let $\rG$ be any Fuchsian group of the first kind, and $k$ be any integer.
-There exists a weakly holomorphic logarithmic vvaf of weight $k,$ associated to some representation of $\rG'.$
+In this section, we shall discuss the existence of vvaf associated with a given representation.
+To begin with, let us first recall~\cite[Section 4]{Bajpai2019} the scalar-valued cusp form $\Delta_{\rG}(\tau)$ of non-zero weight, which is holomorphic on $\mathbb{H}^{*}_{\rG}$ and nonzero everywhere, except at $\infty$.
+Moreover, let $\nu_{\rH}$ be the rank $1$ representation associated to $\Delta_{\rH}^{1/w_{\rH}}(\tau)$. \begin{lem} Let $\rG$ be any Fuchsian group of the first kind, and $k$ be any integer.
+There exists a weakly holomorphic logarithmic vvaf of weight $k,$ associated with some representation of $\rG.$

-\end{lem} \begin{proof} Consider the representation $\mathbb{I}:\rG'\to \text{GL}_2(\C),$ given by $\gamma \mapsto \gamma.$ Now consider the vector-valued holomorphic function $\X_0:\mathbb{H}\to \C^2$ given by $\tau \mapsto (\tau,1).$ Note that
+\end{lem} \begin{proof} Consider the representation $\mathbb{I}:\rG\to \text{GL}_2(\C),$ given by $\gamma \mapsto \gamma.$ Now consider the vector-valued holomorphic function $\X_0:\mathbb{H}\to \C^2$ given by $\tau \mapsto (\tau,1).$ Note that

-Of course, we can not conclude about the weight from here if $c=0$ and $d=1$ for every element in $\rG'.$ However, that is not the case because $\rG$ is a Fuchsian group of the first kind.
-Therefore, $\X(\tau)$ is a weakly holomorphic logarithmic vvaf of weight $-1$ associated to $\mathbb{I}.$ Then $\X_k(\tau):=\X_0\Delta_{\rG'}^{\frac{k+1}{w_{\rG'}}}(\tau)$ is a logarithmic vvaf of weight $k$ associated to the representation $\rho:=\mathbb{I} \otimes \nu_{\rG'}^{k+1}.$ \end{proof} Now given any representation $\rho:\rG \to \text{GL}_m(\mathbb{C})$ can we find a non-trivial weakly-holomorphic vvaf associated to $\rho$ whose components are linearly independent?
-Of course, here the interesting question is when the components are linearly independent, otherwise one could take a zero function.
-The first author confirmed this for admissible representations having finite image.
-The main goal of this section is to study this for logarithmic forms.
-More precisely, here we consider the following question. \begin{question} Let $\rG$ be any Fuchsian group of the first kind.
-Given a logarithmic representation $\rho$ of $\rG'$, can we find a non-trivial vvaf associated to $\rho$ whose components are linearly independent? \end{question} Before proving our main result of this section, let us quickly recall the result of~\cite{Bajpai2019}.
-As mentioned, the author assumed that the image of $\rho$ has finite image and all the eigenvalues of $\rho(\gamma)$ are unitary, for any parabolic element $\gamma \in \rG'.$ In this case we must have that, $\mu(\cdot)$ of all such eigenvalues are rational.
+Of course, we can not conclude about the weight from here if $c=0$ and $d=1$ for every element in $\rG.$ However, that is not the case because $\rG$ is a Fuchsian group of the first kind.
+Therefore, $\X(\tau)$ is a weakly holomorphic logarithmic vvaf of weight $-1$ associated with $\mathbb{I}.$ Then $\X_k(\tau):=\X_0\Delta_{\rG}^{\frac{k+1}{w_{\rG}}}(\tau)$ is a weakly holomorphic logarithmic vvaf of weight $k$ associated with the representation $\rho:=\mathbb{I} \otimes \nu_{\rG}^{k+1}.$ \end{proof} Now one may naturally ask if given any representation $\rho:\rG \to \text{GL}_m(\mathbb{C})$ can we find a non-trivial weakly-holomorphic vvaf associated to $\rho$ whose components are linearly independent?
+Of course, the interesting question is when the components are linearly independent; otherwise, one could take a zero function.
+The first author confirmed this for admissible representations having a finite image, and in~\cite[Chapter 5]{BajpaiThesis}, the same is confirmed for any admissible representations with rational exponents\footnote{In other words, all the eigenvalues of the image of any parabolic element is rational.}, associated with any genus zero Fucshian groups of the first kind.
+Furthermore, in~\cite[Chapter 8]{BajpaiThesis}, explicit generators are produced for the rank $2$ case when the Fuchsian group is a modular triangle group.
+An extension to rank $3$ for the modular group is done by Candelori et. al. in~\cite{CHMY}.